monktastic/blog/pages/dream/past.md

 likely" when you have no logical justification for it?

 It is not "rational" to believe in time.
-You might argue that it's rational because *believing* leads to better outcomes than *not believing*, but then maybe it's also "rational" to believe in the Flying Spaghetti Monster.
-The truth is that these things are not based in reason, no matter how much it feels like they are.
+You might argue that it's rational because *believing* leads to better outcomes than *not believing*, but that's just saying that it's *practical*.
+It is not grounded in *reason*, though it certainly feels that way.

 It may be *comfortable* or *convenient* to believe in the past, but that has nothing to do with it being *likely* or *rational*.